-For instance, Citizen claims that their Citizen Eco-Drive Solar Watch doesn’t use batteries.
-They use a series of solar cells that are rechargeable and store that charge for long-term use.
+Some manufacturers, like Citizen, claim their solar watches don’t use batteries.
+They use a series of solar cells that are rechargeable and store a charge for long-term use.
 They call it their “light-powered technology.”

-The truth is, however, that they just defined what a battery is, and even in their user manual, they refer to these “solar cells” as “secondary rechargeable batteries.”
+However, they just defined what a battery is…Even in their user manual, they refer to these “solar cells” as “secondary rechargeable batteries.”
 Ultimately, if it stores energy…which is an essential function in a solar watch…it’s a battery, and all solar watches need one.

-Typically, solar watch batteries are usually rated to last around 10 years, however, a lot of that depends on usage.
-Even if you overly strain the watch’s various functions, you should still get a good 8 or 9 years out of it.
+Solar watch batteries are rated to last around 10 years however, many can last for several decades depending on usage.
+Even if you overly strain the watch’s functions, you should still get upwards of 9 years out of it.

-Of course, you can hold onto the watch as is and continue to recharge it for an additional 20 years.
-It will never hold that robust level of charge that it once did, but it should still give you a full day of activity, assuming that you are working in a cave or a mine, well away from any kind of light.
+Of course, you can keep the watch as is and continue to recharge it for decades.
+It will never hold that robust level of charge that it once did, but it should still give you a full day of activity.

 Since many solar watches are so affordable, you’re getting a lot of short-term and long-term value when you purchase one.
 Low prices encompass the short-term benefits while the sheer longevity of the battery and watch offers all of the benefits of an affordable, long-term value.

-So the biggest difference is between quartz watch batteries and solar watch batteries is how they get their power…but there are a few others:
+The main difference between quartz watch batteries and solar watch batteries is in the source of their energy.…but there are a few others: